bensk/AP-CSP/readme.md

 - In **Unit 5: The Interwebz** PT (Innovating for Social Change), students research and analyze the contextual suitability and effects of a computing innovation. `LO 1.2.5 [P4], LO 7.1.1 [P4], LO 7.3.1 [P4], LO 7.4.1 [P1], LO 7.5.1 [P1], LO 7.5.2 [P5]`

 ### P2: Creating Computational Artifacts
-- In **Unit 1: Algorithms & p5: Algorithms & Programming**, students collaborate to develop a program in p5.js to create a simple drawing application. `LO 4.1.1 [P2], LO 4.1.2 [P5], LO 5.1.3 [P6]`
+- In **Unit 1: Algorithms and p5: Algorithms & Programming**, students collaborate to develop a program in p5.js to create a simple drawing application. `LO 4.1.1 [P2], LO 4.1.2 [P5], LO 5.1.3 [P6]`
 - In **Unit 2: Building Apps**, students use an iterative and exploratory development process and multiple levels of abstraction as they create scripts to draw a single tile, a row, and a grid for a game board. `LO 1.1.1 [P2], LO 2.2.2 [P3]`

 ### P3: Abstracting
-- In  **Unit 1: Algorithms & p5: Algorithms & Programming**, students analyze how several programs implement algorithms, e.g. discussing how a short algorithm with a loop generates the image of a square; comparing and contrasting various square-drawing algorithms; and predicting what an algorithm does.
+- In  **Unit 1: Algorithms and p5: Algorithms & Programming**, students analyze how several programs implement algorithms, e.g. discussing how a short algorithm with a loop generates the image of a square; comparing and contrasting various square-drawing algorithms; and predicting what an algorithm does.
 Students iterate on these algorithms to create programs to draw different shapes based on user input in **Unit 2: Building Apps**. `LO 5.2.1 [P3]`
 - In **Unit 3: Digital Information**, students import data from texts and display the data visually to draw insights and represent information. `LO 2.3.1 [P3], LO 2.3.2 [P3]`

 ### P4: Analyzing Problems and Artifacts
-- In **Unit 1: Algorithms & p5: Algorithms & Programming**, students analyze a script to determine what is likely to go wrong before running it and use this developing understanding to create correct programs to calculate powers of numbers and do linguistic research, counting syntactical features of text. `LO 5.4.1 [P4], LO 5.1.2 [P2]`
+- In **Unit 1: Algorithms and p5: Algorithms & Programming**, students analyze a script to determine what is likely to go wrong before running it and use this developing understanding to create correct programs to calculate powers of numbers and do linguistic research, counting syntactical features of text. `LO 5.4.1 [P4], LO 5.1.2 [P2]`
 - In **Unit 4: Big Data & Privacy** reflecting on their own data and technology, students extend their insights to consider how large data sets of many people’s data affect large-scale communication, interaction, collaboration, and problem-solving. `LO 3.2.2 [P3], LO 7.1.1 [P4], LO 7.1.2 [P4]`

 ### P5: Communicating